Áron Yaakobishvili: International career

 Yaakobishvili has represented Hungary at youth international level.
 In June 2023, it was reported by Israeli sports journalism outlet Sport 5 that Yaakobishvili and his brother were attempting to gain Israeli citizenship so as to represent the nation at international level.
 However, their agent Attila Georgi denied these rumours, stating that the brothers were Hungarian and that they wanted to represent Hungary at international level.
+He was called up to the Hungary national team for a set of friendlies in June 2026.